 Table 18 summarizes the annual recurring net General Fund fiscal impact of the proposed project at full build out and occupancy in 2020 dollars.
-The proposed project would increase the City's annual General Fund revenues by approximately \$110,600 and increase the City's annual General Fund expenditures by approximately \$153,100, resulting in a net negative fiscal impact of approximately \$42,500 per year once the proposed project is complete.
+The proposed project would increase the City's annual General Fund revenues by approximately \$394,700 and increase the City's annual General Fund expenditures by approximately \$463,800, resulting in a net negative fiscal impact of approximately \$69,100 per year once the project is complete.
+This net impact is equal to approximately 0.10 percent of the City's total 2019/20 Fiscal Year Adopted General Fund budget.
 The fiscal impacts shown in the table below reflect the impacts of the proposed project itself, irrespective of other changes in the City's population, workforce, property tax base, and other factors that could impact the City's budget.
 The project will not occur in isolation, and therefore other projects that have a net positive fiscal impact on the City, as well as other factors that affect the City budget, could potentially counterbalance the impacts of the project.